 Weighing convenience against cost

-While retaining a property manager to manage your rental properties can help make your life easier as a rental property owner, it’s important to evaluate personal and financial considerations to truly understand if you need to hire one.
+As Daniel Rusteen of OptimizeMyBnb.com points out “All property managers are not created equal.
+If you are hiring one, then presumably you want to be 100% hands-off.
+If you make a poor hiring decision, this can cost you time, money, damage, and even long-term security issues.
+Learn how to filter for the best local property manager.”
+So while retaining a vacation rental property manager to manage your properties can help make your life easier as an owner, it’s important to evaluate personal and financial considerations to truly understand if you need to hire one.

-Property managers can be expensive and take a huge chunk of your revenues.
-However, if you lack experience in housing laws (and do not have the patience to learn the laws yourself!), own numerous rental properties, or live far away from your rental property, it may help streamline your daily operations.
+Vacation rental property managers can be expensive and take a huge chunk of your revenues.
+But if you lack experience in hosting, own numerous rental properties, or live far away from your properties, it may help streamline your daily operations.

 Hiring a property manager is a big business decision.
 By taking a step back and evaluating many of the considerations we have listed, rest assured that you will go into the decision-making process much more prepared and informed.